php-fig/fig-standards/proposed/PSR-sql.md

 Organizing the query in blocks and multiple lines improves readability, help the maintenance and debugging.

-### 2.4 Parameters
+### 2.5 Parameters

-- Paramaters MUST be have the name of the field `:field` or `:Table_field` if more than one table uses a field using that name
+- Paramaters MUST have the name of the field `:fieldname` or `:Tablename_fieldname` if more than one table have a field with that name
 - Parameters SHOULD be declared at the end blocks
 - Parameters `limit` SHOULD be declared using `:limit_min` and `:limit_max`